SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Misc/service_plugin.rst

 Interlocking / Ordering
 ----------------------------------------

-Plugins can interlock each others using Lock/retain/release.
+Plugins can interlock each others using Retainer instances.
 Each plugin instance has a built in lock which can be controlled using retain/release functions.

 Here is an example based on the above `Simple example` but that time, the DriverPlugin will increment the StatePlugin.logic.signal